 Optimizing with AfterBurn

-Once you've run benchmarks on your functions, tried running in asynchronous mode and faster hardware you may want to experiment with AfterBurn.
+Therefore once you've run benchmarks on your functions, have tried running in asynchronous mode and with faster hardware or bare metal you decide to use AfterBurn.

 AfterBurn involves writing a small HTTP parser for your target programming language.
-We've started with Java and Python (for machine learning) - so join us on Slack or GitHub to begin using it today.
+We've started with Java, Python (for machine learning), Node.js and CSharp.
+If you'd like to start using AfterBurn get in touch with us on Slack or GitHub and we'll help you get up and running.

 - Is HTTP the only suitable protocol?